 11. Library and Learning Services Guides

-You’ll find a variety of guides created by the Library and Learning Services team to help you get started as a new student and to succeed in your chosen area of study.
+You’ll find a variety of guides created by the Library and Learning Services team to help you get started as a new student and succeed in your chosen area of study.
 The student success guide is a great one to bookmark.
 It includes helpful information about how to navigate a course, how to study well and some rock-solid test-taking tips that can apply to practically any subject.

 You’ll also find a number of programmatic guides that will help you find more specific resources that align with each school of study.
 These guides provide a wealth of information, covering helpful tips and advice for some of the most common—and challenging—subjects you’ll encounter in your coursework.

 Rely on your resources

 If you’re a new or returning student, it might be challenging initially as you start your next educational chapter.
-It’s important to know that there are a lot of tools and online support resources available to you—online and on campus.
+It’s important to know that there are a lot of tools and online support resources available to you—both online and on campus.
 You can make the most out of your college career and beyond by tapping into the team of experts at Rasmussen University.

 If you’re ready to get started on the path to furthering your education, Rasmussen University can help you every step of the way.
 To get started, request more information today to get into contact with an admissions advisor who can help answer any of the questions you have.